florenciacruz3/florenciacruz3/PM-skills-as-a-content-creator.md

 ## Why Content Creators Should Care About PM

-I started my career change journey as a content creator, then technical writer, which led me into wanting to know more about it, so I moved on to Accessibility, UX Writing, and Information Architecture.
+I started my career change journey as a content creator, then technical writer.
+I moved on to Accessibility, UX Writing, and Information Architecture because I wanted to learn more.
 My mentor suggested I start exploring PM, but I didn't know how PM would even relate to my skills as a content creator, until I gave it a shot.

-Every content creator has used some of these skills: time management, deliverable management, change management, and feedback delivery are just a few of them.
+Time management, deliverable management, change management, and feedback delivery are just a few of the skills project managers use.
 Do any of them sound familiar?
 If so, you're already involved in PM.

 Continue reading to find out how to optimize the way you apply them to your work and learn many more.